Menu

 ToolNode(tools) # Default: handle_tool_errors=False

-Why it breaks: Any exception in a tool crashes the whole graph.
-The user sees a stack trace instead of a response.
+What goes wrong: Any error in a tool crashes the entire run.
+The user sees a stack trace, not a reply.

 Right: